Treasure of Waqrapukara – a lesser known Inca sanctuary

-Along the southern plateau of the Sacred Valley, past the Four Lakes district, lies the Inca temple fortress of Waqrapukara.
+Along the southern plateau of the Sacred Valley, past the Four Lakes district, lies the amazing Inca temple fortress of Waqrapukara.

 The destination is, however, gaining attention as a hidden treasure for travelers seeking an alternative trekking and camping adventure.